Montreal Food Tour: Restaurants, Markets and Typical Food

 If you book one of these offers, we receive a commission, which we use to run this blog.

-Our food tour through Montreal takes us to locals
+Our food tour through Montreal takes us to locals.

 Souvenirs for foodies from our Montreal Food Tour

 Then Ruby shows us a shop where I would have loved to spend my travel money.
-Boutique Crème is a shop where you can get everything you need for the kitchen.
-From kitchen slicers to cake tins, rolling pins, cutting boards and even recipes.
-It's all so beautiful that I would love to equip my entire kitchen with it.
-The perfect souvenirs for foodies.
-The owners are also an institution for foodies.
-They host kitchen parties where they serve their guests home-cooked food.
-We feel this enthusiasm for food and cooking in every corner of the shop until Ruby finally urges us to move on.
+Boutique Crème It's a shop where you can get everything you need for the kitchen.
+From mandolines and cake tins to rolling pins, cutting boards, and even recipes.
+It's all so beautiful that I'd love to furnish my entire kitchen with it.
+The perfect Souvenirs for foodiesThe owners are also a foodie institution.
+They host kitchen parties where they serve their guests dishes they've cooked themselves.
+We feel this passion for food and cooking in every corner of the shop, until Ruby finally urges us to move on.

 Montreal Food Tour and Sightseeing